4sito/tilde-enhanced/README.md

 Most of the features are carried over from the original source.
 Few of the added features are:

+- A launch category functionality, which launches every site in a category.
+Enter a category index number followed by `!`, i.e. `2!` would launch everything under the second category.
-- Added a "Quick Launch" functionality, which launches all the sites with `quickLaunch` property set to `true` upon entering `q!`.
+- A "Quick Launch" functionality, which launches every site with `quickLaunch` property set to `true` upon entering `q!`.
-- Color theme can now be inverted easily by either editing config or using `invert!` command.
+- An invertible color theme.
+Either edit config or use `invert!` command.
+- Show image or SVG as bookmark icon
-- Added an option to show launch keys instead of icons again.
+- An option to show launch keys instead of icons.
 Either edit config or type `keys!`.

 ## Usage